dyuri/repa-tilt/README.md

 ```

 Your application is already set up to be tested via [web-component-tester](https://github.com/Polymer/web-component-tester).
 Run `polymer test` to run your application's test suite locally.

+## Documentation

+When `polymer serve` is running, the documentation is available under `http://localhost:8081/doc.html`